 As the sun emerges over the heritage buildings of the downtown core, begin your day with a warm cup of coffee in hand from one of the many cafes, embarking on a leisurely stroll that doubles as an outdoor art gallery.
 The streets come alive with an impressive display of vibrant murals and public art pieces, from local and contemporary Canadian artists.
-Embark on a self-guided tour, tracing the captivating stories depicted on the city's walls.
-Highlights include a Main Street West mural from Chippewa and Potawatomi artist Chief Lady Bird, along with murals from local artists Hannah Smith and Bridgette Perron along the pathway between the McIntyre parking garage to Main Street West.
-Check out the many traffic boxes adorned with local artists and let the creative energy set the tone for an inspiring day ahead.
+Embark on your own self-guided adventure with the free and easy to use Downtown Art Tour.
+Using your smart phone in the Driftscape app, this self-guided tour of downtown North Bay takes you through the ever-evolving collection of art scattered throughout the area.
+Explore at your own pace and experience the colour and vibrancy that these works bring to our public spaces through this open-air gallery.